 The full ingredient list and measurements are listed in the printable recipe below.

-- Coco Lopez: Coconut Cream and Cream of Coconut are not the same.
-Coconut cream is a thick cream made from coconut milk and generally is unsweetened.
-Coco Lopez Cream of Coconut is coconut cream that has been sweetened and processed so that it has a syrup-type texture.
-For frozen drinks like Pina Coladas, you want a Cream of Coconut such as Coco Lopez.
+- Coco Lopez: Coconut cream and cream of coconut are not the same.
+Coconut cream is a thick cream made from coconut milk and is generally unsweetened.
+Cream of coconut is coconut cream that has been sweetened and processed to have a syrup-type texture.
+For frozen drinks like piña coladas, you want a can of cream of coconut such as Coco López.

-- Rum: Pina Coladas are made with white rum.
-There is no reason to splurge on the expensive stuff since it is getting mixed with pineapple, Coco Lopez, and lime but we would also suggest that you also not cheap out.
+- Rum: You can make piña coladas with either light rum (also known as white rum) or dark rum.
+Dark rum imparts a caramel flavor to the drink.
+There is no reason to splurge on the expensive stuff since it is mixed with pineapple, Coco Lopez, and lime, but we suggest you not cheap out either.
 Buy a mid-priced, good rum.

-- Pineapple: You will need frozen pineapples for this recipe.
-We usually can’t find pre-frozen pineapple in our freezer section so we buy fresh pineapple then cut them into 1/2-inch chunks and store them in the freezer.
+- Pineapple: For this recipe, you will need frozen pineapple chunks.
+We usually can’t find pre-frozen pineapple in our local grocery stores, so we buy a fresh whole pineapple, cut it into 1/2-inch chunks, and store it in the freezer.

-1. Frozen Pina Colada: In a blender add Coco Lopez, frozen pineapple, rum, lime juice, and ice then blend until completely smooth.
-Pour frozen pina colada into glasses, garnish with a pineapple wedge and cherry, and serve.
+1. Frozen Pina Colada: In a blender, add the Coco López, frozen pineapple wedges, rum, lime juice, and ice cubes, then blend until it is completely smooth.
+Pour the blended piña colada into glasses, garnish with fresh pineapple wedges or slices and maraschino cherries, and serve.

 Recipe Tips and Notes

-- Frozen Pina Coladas can be made and stored in a freezer-safe airtight container the freezer for up to 2 days.
+- Frozen Piña Coladas can be made and stored in a freezer-safe airtight container in the freezer for up to 2 days.
 It won’t completely freeze because of the alcohol.
-Mix thoroughly prior to serving.
+Mix thoroughly before serving.

-- Keep a couple of cocktail glasses in the freezer until you are ready to serve as it will keep your daiquiris frozen a little longer.
+- Keep a couple of cocktail glasses in the freezer until you are ready to serve, so your piña coladas stay frozen a little longer.

 Frequently Asked Questions